 After the festival season, including appearances at Masters of Rock, Nova Rock, Download, and Ruisrock festivals, Nightwish embark on a North American tour, unaware that this leg of the tour will become one of their most memorable treks ever.

-The unexpected chain of events begins in late September, as vocalist Anette Olzon falls sick and is rushed to hospital just before the concert in Denver, CO.
-As Nightwish do not want to disappoint the fans that have already filled the venue, after a quick counsel, they decide to take the stage after all, performing the songs with the help of Elize Ryd and Alissa White-Gluzin of the support band Kamelot.
+The unexpected chain of events begins in late September, as vocalist Anette Olzon falls sick and is rushed to hospital just before the concert in Denver, Colorado.
+As Nightwish do not want to disappoint the fans that have already filled the venue, after a quick counsel, they decide to take the stage after all, performing the songs with the help of Elize Ryd and Alissa White-Gluz of the support band Kamelot.

 Olzon returns to front the band for one more performance, but nothing can prevent the ending of a chapter in the story of Nightwish.
 After the concert in Salt Lake City on September 29, Olzon and the band part ways.